madswillem/recipeApp_Backend_Go/README.md

 8. Run the app `./bin/main.exe`

 ### Single executable
-Not yet available wait until milestone #7
+Not yet available wait until milestone [Milestone V1.0](https://github.com/madswillem/recipeApp_Backend_Go/issues/7)

 ### MacOS
 There is no official way to install the RecipeApp on MacOS.
 You might be able to build the app from source, I can't verify that though.